taverna-extras/taverna-plugin-bioinformatics/README.md

 On first usage, run simply:

     make

+Alternatively, run the shell commands listed above one by one (including `pull.sh`)

+### Git clone with SSH (read-write)

+To check out using SSH instead of HTTP, first check that your [SSH key is registered with github](https://help.github.com/articles/generating-ssh-keys):

+  stain@biggie-mint ~/src/taverna-build $ ssh git@github.com
+  PTY allocation request failed on channel 0
+  Hi stain!
+You've successfully authenticated, but GitHub does not provide shell access.
+  Connection to github.com closed.

+Then check out with

+    make SSH=true

+### Example run

 The first run will take quite a while because all repositories will be checked out, and all their dependencies downloaded and built.